Asia’s kitesurfing game is strong

 Old favourites like Mui Ne still have a solid kite community- but after close to a decade of heavy kite tourism, a lot of kite travellers are now turning to new, less-crowded locations.

-Here are the spots that we think will grow in the next few years:
+So get ready to pack your bags for Asia, guys; these are the spots that we think will grow in the next few years:

 Kitesurfing in Pak Nam Pran, Thailand